LaxarJS/laxar/docs/manuals/widgets_and_activities.md

   Most of the time, your widget is fine just using CSS style definitions from the global application theme.
   In this case, it can do completely without CSS folders.
   Sometimes though, you have style definitions which are widget-specific (such as CSS animations) and should not be part of the global theme.
-  If your widget has its own CSS file, LaxarJS will load it when the widget is used in an application, and bundle it for release.
+  If your widget has its own CSS file, LaxarJS will include it within the CSS bundle when the widget is used in an application.

-- `package.json`
+- `package.json` _(optional)_

-  This optional file specifies the _dependencies_ of your widget for use with [npm](http://npmjs.org/).
+  This file specifies the _dependencies_ of your widget for use with [npm](http://npmjs.org/).
   If you want to version and package you widget as a standalone component for use in multiple applications, this is the recommended way to describe the widget and its dependencies.

+- `webpack.config.js` _(optional)_

+  Webpack configuration for this widget.
+  The main purpose of webpack in a widget context is to help when [writing widget specs](#widget-files-for-testing), but it can also create a bundle of your widget and its own dependencies.

 LaxarJS supports to change the appearance of an existing widget by overriding its template or its CSS styles from within a custom _theme_.